revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-23. Is Spark is a replacement of Hadoop?
+23.Is Spark is a replacement of Hadoop?
 If yes, do you want to suggest to use mapreduce to or just spark?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)